WebXDAO/WebXDAO.github.io/README.md

 Including a part of HTML is easy.
 Go to `src/_includes/partials/navbar.html` and make some changes there.
 Now we can include the navbar anywhere we wanted using `{% include ..}`

 Another great feature of Nunjucks is the Loops.
-Suppose you have a card block repeating over 10 times, using Nunjucks, just write it once and loop it. means you will be able to modify easily by changing in one place.
-The data should be seperated here and It will be handled seamlessly by our Eleventy.
+Suppose you have a card block repeating over 10 times, using Nunjucks, just write it once and loop it.
+That means you will be able to modify easily by changing in one place.
+The data should be separated here and it will be handled seamlessly by our Eleventy.

 Example Nunjucks loop :
 * `_data/navigation.yaml` :